 This place will go from dead to hopping in a matter of an hour.
 If you want a salsa place that the locals come to, this is your place.
 I have been here on 2 or 3 separate trips and each time it's so fun.

 The last time we were there, it was during our wedding weekend, and took all the younger wedding guests there and they had a blast.
 If you show up when it's busy, you'll probably get an impromptu private salsa lesson from a Colombian dancer or two.
 Try to come on a weekend night and come late - people don't really even start showing up until after 11pm.

 In terms of nightlife and bars, I often recommend Cafe del Mar.
 It's is a pricy outdoor bar perched atop the old colonial wall.
-It's got a great view of sunset, so I recommend checking it out once, but it's nothing to write home about otherwise.
+It's got a great view of sunset, so I recommend checking it out once, but it's expensive for Cartagena and nothing to really write home about otherwise.